-- 1. The General Fund's fund balance decreased by \$149,047 as a result of expenses exceeding revenues and a \$100,000 transfer to the Building Fund toward the purchase of the Central Point Senior Resource Center.
+- 1. The General Fund's fund balance increased by \$113,289 as a result of revenues exceeding expenditures.
 The General Fund is funded by two primary sources, member dues and indirect charges, which are charged to the programs in the Special Revenue Fund.
 There are a small number of programs which are able to collect revenues from local sources in excess of the amounts expended on those projects.
 Member dues were exactly as anticipated.
 The indirect charges are based on an annual rate that is determined during the budget process using the General Fund budgeted expenditures, less member dues and other miscellaneous revenues, divided by the applicable Special Revenue Fund expenditures.
 When the actual expenses of the Special Revenue Fund fall below the level that was anticipated the result to the General Fund is a decrease in indirect revenues.
-This was the case during the current fiscal year; indirect revenue was under budget by \$28,310. - 2.
-The net position of the Special Revenue Fund increased by \$133,705 as a result of total net revenues in the various programs, when taken as a whole, being greater than the total overall expenditures.
+Indirect revenues for the current fiscal year were slightly less than budgeted; actual revenues were \$1,084 under budget. - 2.
+The net position of the Special Revenue Fund increased by \$88,055 as a result of total net revenues in the various programs, when taken as a whole, being greater than the total overall expenditures.
 The majority of both grants and contracts only reimburse actual expenditures up to a total amount; however, a small number of programs are able to collect revenues in excess of the amounts expended on those projects, thus while in some projects expenditures may exceed the available resources, other projects can generate extra revenue which can be used as an offset.
 This year the projects that had available resources in excess of expenditures did exceed those with excess expenditures.

-- 3. The net position of the Food and Friends Endowment Fund decreased by \$46,493.
-This represents losses on investments and investment fees. - 4.
-The net position of the internal service funds increased by \$113,500.
+- 3. The net position of the Food and Friends Endowment Fund increased by \$17,137.
+This represents gains on investments less investment fees. - 4.
+The net position of the internal service funds increased by \$33,252.
 As with the indirect charges, the charges for the internal service funds are based on an annual rate that is determined during the budget process using expenditures budgeted in the General and Special Revenue Funds.
 When the actual expenses of these funds exceed the level that was anticipated, the result is a shortfall in revenues received by the internal service funds.
-While that was the case this fiscal year in the Computer Rental, Internal Service, and Vehicle Funds, the Building Operations and Maintenance and Leave Liability Funds had revenues in excess of expenses.
-The excess revenue in the Building Fund was due to funding received and transferred to support the purchase of the Central Point Senior Resource Center.
+While that was the case this fiscal year in the Computer Rental and Building Operations and Maintenance Funds, the Internal Service, Vehicle Operations and Maintenance, and Leave Liability Funds had revenues in excess of expenses.

-During this fiscal year compensated absences expense was \$443,989.
+During this fiscal year compensated absences expense was \$529,169.